boldbi/bold-bi-docs/docs/site-administration/site-settings.md

 ![Administration Page](/static/assets/site-administration/images/administration-page.png)

-Please follow this [link](/site-administration/custom-domain-in-cloud-bi/) to learn how to set up a custom domain in Cloud BI.
+Please follow the [Custom Domain in Cloud Analytics Server](/site-administration/custom-domain-in-cloud-bi/) to learn how to set up a custom domain in Cloud BI.